Latent symmetry induced degeneracies

-When degeneracies occur in the energy spectrum, the first place to seek for their origin is commonly the group of geometrical symmetry operations commuting with the underlying Hamiltonian.
+When degeneracies occur in the energy spectrum, the first place to seek their origin is commonly the group of geometrical symmetry operations commuting with the underlying Hamiltonian.
 Prominent examples for such symmetries are the molecular point group in chemistry or the space group in crystallography.
-If this group is non-abelian, it induces degeneracies of multiplicities determined by the dimensions of the group's irreducible representations.
+If this group is non-abelian---that is, if at least two symmetry operations do not commute with each other---it induces degeneracies of multiplicities determined by the dimensions of the group's irreducible representations.
 More challenging is the reverse question of assigning degeneracies to a symmetry group with a physical significance \cite{McIntosh1959AJP27620AccidentalDegeneracyClassicalQuantum,McIntosh1971GTaiA2SymmetryDegeneracy}.
 A famous example of a physically significant, yet not obvious, symmetry from the early days of quantum theory is the $SO(4)$ symmetry leading to the conservation of the Runge-Lenz vector in the Hydrogen atom\cite{Fock1935ZP98145ZurTheorieWasserstoffatoms}.
-If no such physically meaningful symmetry group can be found, the degeneracy is traditionally called ``accidental'' \cite{vonNeumann1929PZ30467UberVerhaltenEigenwertenBei}.
+If no such physically meaningful symmetry group can be found, the degeneracy is traditionally called accidental \cite{vonNeumann1929PZ30467UberVerhaltenEigenwertenBei}.
 This often occurs for systems with several or many degrees of freedom where eigenenergies happen to coincide at some location in the corresponding parameter space, intersections of molecular potential energy surfaces being a typical example \cite{Yarkony1996RMP68985DiabolicalConicalIntersections}.